 In the case of computer architecture the objective function has never been formulated, and, indeed, many of the arguments about the desirability of brand X vs. brand Y are really arguments about the relative importance of aspects of the objective function.
-In the case of WM, at least, we tried to maximize concerns as diverse as realistic peak vs. sustainable performance, ...
+In the case of WM, at least, we tried to maximize concerns as diverse as cycle, realistic peak vs. sustainable performance, ...

-- performance: cycle time (critical paths), multiple operations per cycle, chip densities, ...
+- performance: cycle time (critical paths), multiple operations per densities. ...

-- implementability: testability, pin counts, memory bandwidth, available implementations
+- implementability: testability, pin counts, memory bandwidth, available chip constraining implementations

-- specificity: precise architectural definition without over-constraining systems, use in embedded applications, use in multicomputer systems,
+- specificity: precise architectural definition without oversystems, use in embedded applications, use in multicomputer systems, ....